Diamond Sunrise

 • The [XIV] can be removed by the High Council (2/3 vote)

-• The High Council cannot amend the Five Principles (Article I is inviolable)
+• The High Council cannot amend the Five Principles or the Inviolable Behavioral Standards (Article I is inviolable)

-• The Council of Guides cannot override the High Council on constitutional matters
+• The Inner Council cannot override the High Council on constitutional matters

 • Any member can challenge a decision on Principle grounds, triggering mandatory review